-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness A review of chronic absenteeism rates indicates that the rates of FY and LI students compared to the all-student group needs to be decreased.
-Based on a local needs assessment, these student groups feel more connected to school if they have opportunities to attend and participate in school activities with access to enrichment experiences.
-Educational partners stated that increased parent engagement opportunities allow for EL, FY, and LI students to become more aware of the importance of attendance and school participation.
-Scope: LEA-wide school connections and reducing chronic absenteeism.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.8 Action: Increase Connection Points to School Need: Research shows that increasing student engagement improves attendance rates (Center for Disease Control and Prevention, 2018).
+Chronic Absenteeism Rates for EL, FY, LI and all students A review of chronic absenteeism rates indicates that the rates of FY and LI students compared to the all-student group needs to be decreased.
+Based on our experience, participating in enrichment activities and offering more parental support enriches the experiences of EL, FY, and LI students and their families, fostering stronger Local Transitions Student Survey for EL, FY, and LI students Based on a local needs assessment, these student groups feel more connected to school school connections and reducing chronic absenteeism.
+Student Connectedness for EL, FY, LI and all students if they have opportunities to attend and participate in school activities with access to enrichment experiences.
 CUSD is committed to supporting students and families of EL, FY, and LI students through various initiatives.
-These include parent academies, one-on-one conferences, and transition team centers to provide educational opportunities and foster meaningful connections.
+These include parent academies, one- on-one conferences, and transition team centers Educational Partner Input for EL, FY, LI and all students Educational partners stated that increased parent engagement opportunities allow for EL, FY, and LI students to become more aware of the importance of attendance and school participation. to provide educational opportunities and foster meaningful connections.
 Monthly parent academies offer academic and social-emotional strategies, guidance on technology use, and assistance navigating the educational system.
-Additionally, EL, FY, and LI students benefit from increased connection points such as college trips, motivational speeches, field trips, leadership seminars, co-curricular events, and mentoring programs to enhance academic and social skills.
-Increase Connection Points to School are determined and distributed based on individual student needs rather than the specific schools they attend.
-Funded through the district, these services are provided to accommodate all students' needs, regardless of their school.
-This approach ensures that the neediest students receive support no matter where they are enrolled.
-The programs are designed to serve EL, FY, and LI students specifically, ensuring they have access to necessary resources and support regardless of their school site.
-We believe this action is the most effective use of the funds to increase student connectedness and decrease chronic absenteeism rates for EL, FY, and LI students supported by educational research.
-Student Connectedness for EL, FY, LI and all students Educational Partner Input for EL, FY, LI and all students
+Additionally, EL, FY, and LI students benefit from increased connection points such as college trips, motivational speeches, field trips, leadership Scope: LEA-wide seminars, co-curricular events, and mentoring programs to enhance academic and social skills.
+This action is designed to meet EL, FY, and LI students' unique needs.
+However, we expect that all students are struggling with chronic absenteeism and student connectedness, so this action is provided LEA-wide.
+2.9 Action: Transition SRL's Need: Research shows positive mentoring programs at school sites promote improved school behavior and school connectedness (Gordon, Downey, and Bangert, 2013).
+Graduation Rate for for EL, FY, LI and all students